carriewalsh/enigma/README.md

 3 - I have 100% coverage and named tests clearly, but I did not use mocks/stubs.
 I left tests for encrypt and decrypt to get full coverage.

 ### Version Control
-4 - As of this addition on the README, I have 197 commits and 27 PR's.
+4 - As of this addition on the README, I have 204 commits and 29 PR's.
 I made sure to commit often after small additions of functionality.
-All my commit methods reflected clear purpose.
+All my commit messages reflected clear purpose.